safespring/web/content/blogg/2022-06-terraform-ansible-rudder.md

 toc: "Table of contents"
 ---
 {{< ingress >}}
-This is part four, and probably the last, in the series about Safespring's Terraform modules.
-This blog post will look at how we can build even further on previously demonstrated concepts to create sets of servers that are continuously monitored and kept in compliance using Rudder, a state of the art configuration management tool
+This blog post will look at how we can build even further on previously demonstrated concepts to create sets of servers that are continuously monitored and kept in compliance using Rudder, a state of the art configuration management tool.
 {{< /ingress >}}

 {{% note "Read more" %}}